Redeem Now Ends in:

 • Enhance technique:

-• Jimi Hendrix's technique: Set the neck pickup volume to zero and the bridge pickup to max, then toggle the switch for a rhythmic "on-off" effect.
+• Jimi Hendrix's technique: Set one pickup's volume (e.g., neck) to zero and the other pickup's volume (e.g., bridge) to maximum, then rapidly toggle the pickup selector switch between them for a rhythmic 'on-off' stutter effect.

 Knob Configurations: